For parents or carers who have been through a traumatic experience like a threat to the life of their child through illness or accident.

 - There are play specialists and a clinical psychologist available for your child if you feel that would be helpful whilst you are in hospital.

-Symptoms of traumatic stress usually improve over time, but for some people their traumatic experiences can set off a number of symptoms that can last.
+People do get over their experiences in time, but for some people their traumatic experiences can set off a number of symptoms that can last.
 Whilst this can be a normal reaction, remember to look after yourself and your family and seek help when needed.

 While on the ward at Addenbrooke’s please ask a member of staff if you feel that it would be helpful to talk.
 Counsellors and a clinical psychologist are available during normal working hours.